feather-design-system/feather-design-system/docs/Components/Autocomplete/README.md

 ### Grid Config

-An array made up of objects that contain configuration for each column.
+An Array of custom objects that contain configuration for each column.
 Allowed properties are:

 - `title` - this should be the display name of the column
-- `prop` - this is the corresponding property of the `results` object that contains the value to be rendered in the column
+- `prop` - the name of the value contained within the `results` object that is to be rendered in this column
-- `align` - this optional property can be used to configure the column to be `right` aligned.
+- `align` - Optional, can be used to configure the column to be `right` aligned.
 Default layout is `left` aligned.

 #### Example Config